Bench jeweler: Special-order jewelry

-Anatomy of a jewelry shop

-It will be obvious that any manufacturer of any product will design a workshop to one's own liking and it may defy convention.
-There are, however, some typical categories that most shops in the jewelry trade will employ.
-If it is a manufacturing workshop, likely it will begin with the casting room, then to the bench jewelers or goldsmiths, perhaps to the polishing department and maybe to stonesetting.
-Generally, there will be at least one model maker, who may also do special orders, or there may be a dedicated special order department and sometimes even repair, depending on the size of the shop.
-Usually, there is also at least one foreman and also a front office handling management.
-In addition, there might be engravers, enlistments, perhaps a machine shop and others, depending on the product being made.
-A good shop behaves as a team, each department doing its part and the work passing back and forth between them as needed.
-In this situation, each one is a specialist at one's job, and though they all may have a broader background that becomes useful at times, they generally will not enter into another department's expertise.
-Each department also recognizes the worker's abilities, so that there may be ten workers called "goldsmiths", but one will have simple skills, and another may have greatly higher ability, and so the more or less challenging jobs are assigned accordingly.

 A bench jeweler

-Although the term bench jeweler is a contemporary term with vague meaning, it often is used to describe a jeweler who has a larger set of skills than that of a production worker who merely files and solders rings.
+The term bench jeweler is a contemporary term used to describe a jeweler who has a larger set of skills than that of a production worker who merely files and solders rings.
 Thus they may have a fair knowledge of stone setting, a bit of engraving, and perhaps other skills that widen their abilities.
-For a long time throughout history the model was as described above under "Anatomy of a Jewelry Shop", with a fairly strict delineation of responsibilities.
+In old times, the jeweler work model had a fairly strict delineation of responsibilities.
 In the modern day, there are a great many jewelers who do it all, from design to stone setting to finishing with fair ability.
-Whether it is used in one context or another, there is no doubt that the bench jeweler is the jewelry worker who does the major metal work and the brazing, and its meaning can also be taken more widely to mean one who is more versatile in the trade than merely an assembler of parts.
+The bench jeweler is the jewelry worker who does the major metal work and the brazing, and its meaning can also be taken more widely to mean one who is more versatile in the trade than merely an assembler of parts.
 The term can and has been used to describe any of the work described above - model making, special order, repair, assembly, and more, though it is probably becoming a term to describe an all-around jeweler more and more in recent years.